skohlmann/CDIandJCommanderPoC/README.md

 	public interface Command {
 		String execute();
 	}
-Implementations of the command must have at least the `@Parameters` type annotation.
+Implementations of the command must have at least the `@Parameters` type annotation with the `names` attribute given.
 They may have sub command specific parameters and the parameter data of the main command.

 	@Parameters(commandDescription = "Simple sub command", commandNames = "subcmd")
-	public class FirstCommand implements Command {
+	public class SubCommand implements Command {

 	    @Inject @Config
 	    private MainConfiguration mainConfig;